pqrkchqps/diehard-dot-fund-user-manual/en/group_settings.md

 ### Allow public threads

 In **Closed** groups, you can use this option to allow public and private threads in your group.
-When you start a thread, you can decide whether it is public or private.
+When you start a thread, you can decide whether it will be public or private.

 ### Invite and approve new members